 Tecpán – Pana Multi-Day Mountain Bike tour with MTB Guatemala

 Few routes connect to Lake Atitlán from neighboring mountains of Tecpán.
-Over the years I have scouted and explored various trails and connections –none of them are easy.
-The riding this part of Guatemala is raw, the trails ancient, and the topography extreme.
-No matter the variation the Tecpán-Pana route to Panajachel makes for epic, full-day adventure on the bike.
+Over the years we have scouted and explored various trails and connections –none of them are easy.
+The riding this part of Guatemala is raw.
+Trails here are ancient and worn and the topography is extreme.
+No matter what variation of the Tecpán-Pana you take to Panajachel it makes for epic, full-day adventure on the bike.

 We dropped the bikes outside of Tecpán on a rural road surrounded by dairy farms.
 Part of why I love this region is because it reminds me of my home in Vermont.
 Tecpán has a strong German / Swiss influence and the landscape is dotted with 19th century farms.
 We could see our breath in the cold – following dirt roads lined by enormous pine and cypress trees.
 After about 10km of riding we stopped at a log cabin / restaurant for breakfast.
 The most important meal of the day when you are cycling: Guatemalan breakfasts often come in courses and are never small!

 A short distance down the road from the restaurant was the ruins of Iximché: a 15th century ruin and former capital of the Kaqchikel Maya.
 Here we met Alex – our local guide and historian who greeted us in the native language ri q’ejelonïk richin nimaq’a’! before continuing with a tour and history of the place (thankfully) in English.

 A short distance down the road from the restaraunt was the ruins of Iximché: a 15th century ruin and former capital of the Kaqchikel Maya.
 Here we met Alex – our local guide and historian who greeted us in the native language ri q’ejelonïk richin nimaq’a’! before continuing with a tour and history of the place (thankfully) in English.